 One of my tenants wants me to repaint his apartment.
 Do I have any legal obligation to make this kind of cosmetic improvement?

-Your legal obligation as to what repairs and maintenance are necessary depends on the condition of the rental unit.
-When it comes to paint, no state law requires you to repaint the interior every so often, but local ordinances might.
-(For example, New York City’s ordinance requires repainting every three years, or sooner if the walls become unsanitary through no fault of the tenant.
+No state law requires you to repaint the interior, but local ordinances might.
+For example, a New York City ordinance requires repainting every three years, or sooner if the walls become unsanitary through no fault of the tenant.
 (N.Y.C.
 Admin.
 Code § 27-2013.)
 Local ordinances addressing cosmetic issues are rare, though.

-If the paint in your tenant’s rental unit isn’t creating a habitability problem—for example, paint that's so thick around a window that the window can't be opened—you will ordinarily not have a legal obligation to repaint.
-Lead-based paint, however, may create all sorts of legal problems for landlords.
+Unless the paint in your rental unit is creating a habitability problem—for example, paint that's so thick around a window that the window can't be opened—you typically don't have a legal obligation to repaint.
+Lead-based paint, on the other hand, can create all sorts of legal problems for landlords.
 You'll want to make sure that your rental complies with all lead-based paint laws, or face potential liability if someone is injured.
-For example, if a child becomes ill from eating lead-based paint chips, a court may find you liable because of your carelessness.
+For example, if a child becomes ill from eating lead-based paint chips, a court might find you liable.

 Even if you're not legally required to repaint, you might want to consider accommodating the tenant's request.
 Choosing—and retaining—good tenants is key to having a thriving landlord business.
-If the request to repaint is made by a good tenant whom would like to accommodate (and would hate to lose), it makes sense to approve the request.
-It will probably be a lot less expensive to repaint the apartment, then face the hassle of finding and screening a new tenant.
-Plus if your current tenant leaves for a better-maintained rental, you will probably want to repaint anyway before showing the place to prospective tenants.
+If the request to repaint is made by a tenant you'd hate to lose, it makes sense to approve the request.
+Painting the apartment is likely less of a hassle and less expensive than advertising the rental and screening potential tenants.
+Plus, if your current tenant left for a better-maintained rental, it sounds like you'd probably want to repaint anyway before showing the place to prospective tenants.